BOOKSFASHIONHOME DECOR

 Garden Spells by Sarah Addison Allen

-In the small town of Bascom, North Carolina, the Waverley sisters have always been, different.
-For one thing, there’s the huge Victorian house they live in that seems to have a personality of its own.
-There’s the apple tree in the backyard known for its indiscriminate apple-flinging.
-And there’s Claire Waverley’s uncanny ability to imbue the food she makes with love, good luck, or whatever else her clients need.
-When Claire’s chaotic sister Sydney returns, daughter in tow, the Waverley women must confront their pasts to move forward - together.
-This beautiful, slow book reads like a shy daydream in a way you can’t put down.
+In Bascom, North Carolina, the Waverley sisters have always been different.
+There’s the Victorian house they live with the backyard apple tree known for indiscriminate fruit-flinging.
+And there’s Claire Waverley’s uncanny ability to imbue food she makes with love, good luck, or whatever else.
+When her chaotic sister Sydney returns, the Waverleys must confront their pasts to move forward – together.
+This beautiful, slow book reads like a shy dream in a way you can’t put down.

 Emily Wilde’s Encyclopaedia of Faeries by Heather Fawcett

-The youngest professor of dryadology at Cambridge University, Emily Wilde, has spent the better part of the last decade working on the world’s first encyclopedia of the folk.
-Meticulous, introverted, and, well, a bit set in her ways, Emily does not endear herself to the locals at her final research post of Hrafnsvik.
-When her charming colleague, Wendall, sweeps into the Scandinavian village, he drives a bargain that Emily can’t refuse, but which she doesn’t agree to happily.
+The youngest professor of dryadology at Cambridge University, Emily Wilde, has spent the last decade working on the world’s first encyclopedia of the folk.
+Meticulous and introverted, Emily does not endear herself to the locals at her research post.
+When her charming colleague, Wendall, sweeps into the village, he drives a bargain that Emily can’t refuse.
 Full of charming fairy lore and Emily’s wry wit, you’ll wish fairies were real over and over again while reading this.

 Weyward by Emilia Hart

-Three related witches, in three parallel timelines, struggle for independence, happiness, and peace in a world that actively seeks to oppress them.
 In 1619, Altha has been accused of witchcraft when her neighbor’s cattle herd tramples him to death.
 In 1942, Violet knows she’s different; she longs for a life outside of her parents’ dusty estate, but can’t find it.
 And in 2019, newly pregnant and terrified, Kate flees London, and her abusive ex-boyfriend, by night and ends up at her family’s ancestral cottage.
-As each woman tests the limits of her own power, she learns much more about herself than magic.
-This book has a delightfully earthy quality; you can practically smell the rich summer soil.
+As each woman tests the limits of her own power, she learns about magic in herself.

 Practical Magic by Alice Hoffman

-After growing up in a town that hated them for being different, watching desperate women throw themselves at their aunts’ back door, the Owens sisters resolve to be different.
-For solid, dependable Sally, that means moving her daughters to the suburban thrum of Long Island after her husband’s death.
-For flighty, restless Gillian, that means moving out west, and moving from man to man.
-When Gillian shows up on Sally’s stoop - dead boyfriend in tow - they must confront the power they’ve always run from.
-The whole book is written like your older sister whispering a bedtime story, and though it’s mostly urban, it’s filled with delicious descriptions of plants and animals.
+After growing up watching desperate women throw themselves at their aunts’ back door, the Owens sisters resolve to be different.
+For dependable Sally, that means moving her daughters to the suburban thrum of Long Island after her husband’s death.
+For flighty Gillian, that means moving out west, and moving from man to man.
+When Gillian shows up on Sally’s stoop – dead boyfriend in tow – they must confront the power they’ve always run from.

 The House in the Cerulean Sea by T.J.
 Klune

-A bureaucrat to the core, Linus Baker has never even approached rocking the boat in his job at the Department in Charge of Magical Youth.
+Linus Baker has never even approached rocking the boat in his job at the Department in Charge of Magical Youth.
 Though he’s intimidated by the special case in a town he’s never heard of, Linus’s pencil-pushing attitude prevents further questions.
 But when he arrives at the house to inspect the children’s living conditions, Linus’s unfailing loyalty to the department, and his very worldview, are tested by the charming, challenging, marvelous children there.
-Delightful and loving, this book is like a Pixar movie.
-In fact, if anyone knows someone at Disney…

 The Very Secret Society of Irregular Witches by Sangu Mandanna

-Mika Moon’s life has been guided by three very simple truths: 1) she is a witch 2) all witches are orphans and 3) she must only convene with other witches once every three months at a meeting she has mentally dubbed “The Very Secret Society of Witches.”
-Besides being brought from India by an elderly witch named Primrose who sees to her material needs, Mika has largely grown up alone.
-That’s until she gets a mysterious DM from an elderly man named Ian, one that goes against everything she knows…but which she somehow feels may change her life for the better.
-This sweet tale of found family is big on charm and delightful characters.
+Mika Moon’s life has been guided by three very simple truths: she is a witch, all witches are orphans, and she must only convene with other witches once every three months.
+Besides being brought from India by a witch named Primrose, Mika has largely grown up alone.
+Until, she gets a mysterious DM from an elderly man named Ian, one that goes against everything she knows…but which she somehow feels may change her life for the better.

 Daughter of the Moon Goddess by Sue Lynn Tan

 Xingyin should not exist.
-The daughter of the moon goddess and the famed archer Hou Ye the powerful gods that keep her mother in an eternal palace on the moon don’t know she was born.
+The daughter of the moon goddess and the famed archer Hou Ye, the powerful gods that keep her mother in an eternal palace on the moon don’t know she was born.
 When she accidentally releases a powerful burst of magic, drawing the emperor’s attention, Xingyin must escape the only home she’s ever known, and make a life on earth.
-This book’s cottagecore vibe comes not from an anglo-centric image of a cottage, but from the lush descriptions of gardens and deep connections to nature.
 It’s a lush retelling of the famed Mid-Autumn Legend, and one of my favorite books of 2022.

 Cottagecore Romance Books